Listing Suppressed for Policy Compliance but Unclear Reason

 Amazon’s Fair Pricing Policy is designed to protect customers from price gouging.
 If your price is significantly higher than recent sales or off Amazon offers, the system might take action.
 This can range from suppressing the Buy Box to deactivating your listing entirely.
 Roughly 83% of all sales happen through the Buy Box, so losing it is a major blow.

 To resolve this, you typically need to lower your price to be more competitive.
-Using Amazon’s Automate Pricing tool with minimum and maximum price settings can help prevent these errors, and pairing it with a disciplined Amazon PPC structure can help you regain Buy Box share and rank.
+Using Amazon’s Automate Pricing tool with minimum and maximum price settings can help prevent these errors.
+For peak selling periods, pairing repricing rules with a promotion strategy can protect your Buy Box share while maintaining margins.

 Category Specific Compliance Checklists

-Many product categories have their own unique set of rules.
-For example:
+Many product categories have their own unique set of rules:

-- Toys & Children’s Products: May require a Children’s Product Certificate (CPC) and specific age grading.
+- Toys & Children’s Products: May require a Children’s Product Certificate (CPC) and specific age grading per CPSC requirements.

 - Electronics: Often need FCC certification for wireless devices or UL certification for safety.